 A Fire on the Rim Mountain Bike Race especially for kids will take place at the venue at 2 pm Saturday afternoon.
 And before you start to worry – no, it’s not the same course!!
 But the awards are the same!
 A lapped course will be set up near the venue with the number of laps determined by age category.
 This is a free event and you can sign up at Kids Kamp in the barn before the race.
 Good luck!

 The perfect way to end your weekend in Pine Strawberry is to get in one last ride in the cool forests of the Rim Country before heading home.
-And the perfect ride is our new bike trail in Pine, the Bearfoot Trail.
-If you’re not familiar with this trail yet, are you in for a treat!
+And the perfect ride is to check out all the work that’s been going on from Pine Trailhead.
+There’s a newly redone loop designed with bikes in mind.
+And wait till you ride the new downhill section of Pine Canyon Trail!!
 We’ll leave from the venue at 9 am and ride to the trail.

 Kids Kamp will be open this year during the race on Saturday from 7 am to 2 pm!
 In Kids Kamp your kids are entertained and provided for while you race worry free.
 Certified child care specialists will make sure your kids have a great time with tons of fun activities, lunch and snacks.
 Cost is (per child) $10.
 Even if you’re not racing you can sign your kids up for Kids Kamp and take advantage of some down time for yourself.
 If you’d like to sign up you can do it along with your registration or you can sign up the day of the race.
 If you have thoughts or suggestions we’d love to hear from you on Facebook.
 The link is on the right.